Izhak Weinberg: Life

 On October 11, 1944, The day after the night of the break-in to Atlit, they are transferred to Agudat Israel's Sanhedria institution in Jerusalem, and study in the "cheder" Torah and mitzvot.
 Here the Hungarian language is replaced by Yiddish.
 After a few months, as a result of a lack of accommodation, they are smuggled from there and transferred to the Tehiya Bnei Akiva youth center in Petah Tikva for three years.
 Here, for the fourth time, their language of Yiddish is changed to Hebrew and studied at the Netzach Yisrael boys' school.

 In 1949, the Youth Aliyah closed the Tehiya institution and all the children were transferred to Raanana's Kfar Batya youth village.
 Where he was educated until 1955.
 In that school he studied with Yaffa Eliach who later married the principal of the school.
 From there he begins his studies at the Air Force Technical School and continues to serve as a career soldier until 1964, during which he completes his matriculation exams.

-Since he did not have a close family, the Air Force base served as his home and in all the breaks, Sabbath and holidays he stayed in the camp.
-So there was no concern for the lone soldier who had no family, and each one dealt alone with his fate.
-But precisely because of this he invested all his energy and time in intensive work and professional advancement, and is rewarded with a rapid rise in the professional ranks, which brings him great satisfaction in the military services.
+As he did not have close family ties, the Air Force base effectively served as his residence, and he remained there during breaks, including Sabbaths and holidays.
+Consequently, little institutional support was available for soldiers without family connections, and individuals were largely left to manage their circumstances independently.

+In this context, he devoted significant time and effort to his professional responsibilities and advancement.
+His commitment contributed to a rapid progression in rank, which provided him with a sense of achievement within his military career.

-Weinberg always viewed his service in the air force as the most beautiful and fertile period in his life, as the place where the School of Life served.
+Weinberg viewed his time in the air force as the happiest period in his life.
 There he also found his partner Ilana.

 In 1960. he married Ilana and established a family with her.
 He had two daughters.
 Zohar was born in 1967 and served as an infantry instructor, today a doctor in biology.
 Hila was born in 1969 and served in the Armored Corps in the Golan Heights.
 And today a teacher at Ma'alot High School.
 Both are married and have three granddaughters and three grandchildren.

 Between the years 1964 and 1977 he worked as an independent in the automotive spare parts industry.

 Since 1977, he studied art for three years at the University of Haifa and for two more years in the Ein Hod artists village, specializing in weaving wool-wall carpets.